 If less than two (2) quizzes are given or a quiz must be cancelled for any reason, the weight of the cancelled quiz will be placed on the final exam.

-No makeup quizzes will be given.
-The weight of a quiz missed due to document and approved medical or compassionate grounds will be placed on the final exam.
+The makeup quizzes will be scheduled for one week after the original quiz.